2023 Governance Review

 The following personnel are considered excluded personnel and are not unionized :

-- General Manager: The General Manager is responsible for the successful and engaged leadership and management of the Society’s social enterprise function, including business units, services, and the Student Union Building.
+- General Manager: The General Manager is responsible for the successful and engaged leadership and management of the Society’s social enterprise function, including business units, services, as well as the operation of the Student Union Building.

-- Executive Director: The Executive Director is responsible for the successful and engaged leadership and management of the Society, in cooperation with the General Manager and the Administration & Services Manager.
+- Executive Director: The Executive Director is responsible for the successful and engaged leadership and strategic management of the Society, including the communications and marketing of the UVSS in cooperation with the General Manager.

-- Administration and Services Manager: The Administration & Services Manager is responsible for administrative, HR, board liaison, business management and marketing support across the Society, in cooperation with the Executive Director and the General Manager.
+- Human Resources and Administration and Services Manager: The Human Resources and Administration & Services Manager is responsible for the management and development of HR and administrative for the society in cooperation with the Executive Director and the General Manager.